List of Fate/Grand Order characters: E Pluribus Unum

 Appearing in E Pluribus Unum as an ally, Florence Nightingale is a Berserker-class servant summoned in the grand order during A.D 1783.
 Nightingale is a woman of conviction: a person dedicated to take care of the sick and wounded, even on the battlefield and never bends her beliefs.
-Although this mindset can be considered a little bit stubborn at times, especially on Ritsuka.
+A notable exception includes her encounter with Cú Chulainn Alter where she states "You are ill, I recommend suicide".